jphaugla/Redisearch-Digital-Banking/README.md

 Shows a benchmark test run of  generateData.sh on GCP servers.
 Although, this test run is using redisearch 1.0 code base.
 Need to rerun this test.
 <a href="" rel="Generate Data Benchmark"><img src="images/Benchmark.png" alt="" /></a>

-4. Investigate the APIs in ./scripts
+4. Investigate the APIs in ./scripts.
+Adding the redisearch queries behind each script here also...
   * addTag.sh - add a tag to a transaction.
 Tags allow user to mark  transactions to be in a buckets such as Travel or Food for budgetary tracking purposes
   * generateData.sh - simple API to generate default customer, accounts, merchants, phone numbers, emails and transactions
   * generateLots.sh - for server testing to generate higher load levels.
 Use with startAppservers.sh.
 Not for use with docker setup.
 This is load testing with redis enterprise and client application running in same network in the cloud.